 Habits are actions we take without even thinking about them.
-They are so wired in our brain, that they are done on cruise-control.
+And they are so wired in our brain, that they are done on cruise-control.
 Like brushing your teeth, for example.

 To create a habit you need a trigger, an action (the habit), and a reward.

 In safety, we want to build safety habits.
-We want employees to follow safety rules without even thinking about it.
+And we want employees to follow safety rules without even thinking about it.
 For it to be uncomfortable not to follow those rules.

 Habits take a long time to form – forget everything you have heard about 21 days or 90 days.